eFlavian/Secure-Applications-Programming/JAVA/README.md

 3. Generate the message digest according to MD5 algorithm for the decrypted Msg.enc content, using a Java implementation.
 The first 16 bytes from Msg.enc are the IV used for MD5 algorithm.

+> Well...
+MD5 doesn't use IV 😂😂😂.
+But the code must ignore the first 16 bytes bcs are used as IV.

 ```
 import java.security.MessageDigest;
 import java.security.NoSuchAlgorithmException;